Appdynamics/vmware-vsphere-monitoring-extension/README.md

 ## Use Case

 VMware vSphere ([www.vmware.com](http://www.vmware.com/products/datacenter-virtualization/vsphere/overview.html)) is a cloud computing virtualization operating system.
 The VMWare extension gets statistics from the VSphere server and displays them in the AppDynamics Metric Browser.

-Metrics include:

-#### VM Metrics
-* Ballooned Memory
-* Compressed Memory
-* Overhead Memory Consumed
-* Distributed CPU Entitlement
-* Distributed Memory Entitlement
-* Guest and Host Memory Usage
-* Overall CPU Demand and Usage
-* Private and Shared Memory
-* Static CPU Entitlement
-* Static Memory Entitlement
-* Swapped Memory
-* Uptime
-* Memory MB
-* Num CPU
-* Status

-#### Host Metrics
-* Distributed CPU Fairness
-* Distributed Memory Fairness
-* Overall CPU Usage
-* Overall Memory Usage
-* Up Time
-* Memory Size
-* CPU Cores
-* Status
+## Prerequisites
+1. Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
+Please do not proceed with the extension installation if the specified prerequisites are not met.
+2. The Extension also needs a Vsphere server to be installed.
+3. The extension needs to be able to connect to VMWare Vsphere server in order to collect and send metrics.
+To do this, you will have to either establish a remote connection in between the extension and the product, or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

 ## Installation